-Matthew Marks is pleased to announce Nan Goldin: Blood on My Hands, the next exhibition in his gallery at 523 West 24th Street.
-It is the first public exhibition of Goldin’s drawings, and it includes four new large-scale “grids” of multiple photographs composed in a single frame.
+Matthew Marks is pleased to announce Nan Goldin: blood on my hands, the next exhibition in his gallery at 523 West 24th Street.
+It is the first public exhibition of Goldin’s drawings, and it includes five new large-scale “grids” of multiple photographs composed in a single frame.

 Goldin has kept a diary since childhood, often filling the pages with drawings.
 Recently those drawings have taken on a new life as independent works of art.
 Emerging from her regular practice of daily reflection, they share the charged emotional atmosphere of her photographs, but their symbolic imagery, handwritten texts, and complex surfaces, made with a variety of mediums, introduce an expressive element that is new to her work.